 All EMT team members will participate in an initial training session and an on-going annual refresher training session including orientation to the ICS system, Emergency Operations Plan and associated roles and responsibilities.
-New team members will receive detailed training on their team responsibilities from the Associate Vice President for Safety.
+The Associate Vice President for Safety will ensure that new members receive detailed training on their team responsibilities.

 This Plan will be validated through an on-going program of emergency operations exercises.
 Emergency operations exercises may be conducted with participation from a single section, team, or multiple teams (e.g.: together with the CMT and others.)
 The exercises should build progressively in complexity and level of involvement over time for maximum benefit.
 The EMT will participate in an exercise of the team and plan at least once annually.
-The Associate Vice President for Safety is responsible for coordinating annual training and exercise sessions.
+The Associate Vice President for Safety is responsible for ensuring annual training and exercise sessions.